mehrdad-khojastefar/api-parser/README.md

 ## Client Application :
-created a front end web application using react and bootstrap. at the start of our app, it fetches the JSON from `localhost:9000/testApi` using JSON placeholder it fetches a fake JSON after clicking on the button and loads the data in to the application.
+created a front end web application using react and bootstrap. at the start of our app, it fetches the JSON from `localhost:9000/testApi` using JSON placeholder it fetches a fake JSON after clicking on the button and loads the data into the application.